-Each Friendship Group shall consist of at least twenty two sitting Members of Parliament (15 from Lok Sabha and 7 from Rajya Sabha) in proportion to the strength of Parties/Groups in Lok Sabha and Rajya Sabha.
+Each Friendship Group shall consist of at least nine sitting Members of Parliament (6 from Lok Sabha and 3 from Rajya Sabha) in proportion to the strength of Parties/Groups in Lok Sabha and Rajya Sabha.

-The Speaker, Lok Sabha, shall appoint the President and two Vice-Presidents (one from each House) of the Friendship Group.
+The Speaker, Lok Sabha, shall appoint the President of the each Friendship Group.